About the Wetlands Project

 The mission of the Wetlands Committee is to promote the construction of campus wetlands suitable for aesthetic, ecological, educational, and research purposes.
+The goals are to:

 - Develop wetlands to improve water quality of runoff delivered to receiving streams.